Friday79/Classic_Friendly/README.md

 3 git push - to push all committed code to the remote repository on Github.

+# Testing

++ I tested the Home ,Signup and Gallery, they run very well.

 # Deployment to Github pages

 The site was deployed to Github pages as follows: